ClaireRes/ClaireRes/README.md

 ### Hello 🌍, my name's Claire (she/her) 👋

-I'm a Software Engineer with 3 YoE working in London, with a background in Information & Bio Engineering!
+I'm a Software Engineer based in London, with a background in Information & Bio Engineering!

-I have experience working on customer-facing and internal tools for collaborative data analysis, and building frameworks for automation of test hardware for wireless connectivity.

-My current day to day involves work as a BE Java dev ☕, but previously worked in Python 🐍 with some JavaScript 💻 for full stack web development, web automation and CLI-based projects, with the occasional bit of C/C++ thrown in!

 #### 📙 Past Projects:
 Interested in all things ML/AI related (including the excellent early-noughties movie starring Jude Law 🤖...)?